-The first step of assessment is NHC Toka Tū Ake will assess the EOI against our eligibility criteria including our legislative requirements or "resilience 'benefit test' criteria" to access the Natural Hazards Fund.
+The first step of assessment is assessing the EOI against our eligibility criteria including our legislative requirements for a "resilience 'benefit test' criteria" to access the Natural Hazards Fund.
 Please see flowchart below.

 The resilience 'benefit test' criteria

 Does the activity align with the objectives (section 128) and functions (section 129) of the Natural Hazards Insurance Act?